 - Distributed control system DCS

-How to Become a Geothermal Technician
+How Long Does it Take to Become a Geothermal Technician?

-Where do Geothermal Technicians Work?
+Where Geothermal Technicians Work

 Below are examples of industries where Geothermal Technicians work:

 Image Credit: Airman 1st Class Alexis P. Docherty, 49th Wing Public Affairs via Public domain